dolomite-exchange/harvest-strategy-arbitrum/README.md

 This [Hardhat](https://hardhat.org/) environment is configured to use an Arbitrum One fork by default and provides templates and utilities for strategy development and testing.

-Aside from forking Harvest Finance core contracts on Arbitrum One, this repository integrates the Dolomite Margin Protocol to enable leveraged yield farming.
+Aside from forking Harvest Finance core contracts on Arbitrum One, this repository integrates the [DolomiteMargin](https://github.com/dolomite-exchange/dolomite-margin) Protocol to enable leveraged yield farming.

 ## Installation